 Improving the quality of teaching and school leadership

-Research tells us that quality teaching is the most influential in-school factor on student outcomes.
+Research tells us that quality teaching and school leadership are the most influential in-school factors on student outcomes.

 This means Australia’s most capable and able teachers need to be in classrooms, with our most capable school leaders guiding them.
 This can be enabled with the right incentives for teachers and school leaders to stay engaged in the profession.
-We need to reward teachers for their competency and achievement not just their length of service.
+We need to recognise teachers for their competency and achievement, not just their length of service.

 Preparing our students for a globalised world